cleesmith/keys2text_proxy/README.md

 ## Usage

 - **novelcrafter**

   This app was written for and tested using [novelcrafter](https://www.novelcrafter.com), and for my personal usage I use `LM Studio` in `AI Connections` and change the port.
 Works great!

 - **Chat Logging**

-  Every conversation is automatically logged in a timestamped text file, e.g., `chatlog_YYYYMMDD_HHMMSS.txt`.
-This log tracks your prompts under `Me:` and responses under `AI:`.
+  Every conversation is automatically logged in a timestamped text file, e.g., `chat_YYYY-MM-DD_HH-MM-SS.txt`.
+  This log is just a plain text file tracking your prompts under `Me:` and responses under `AI:`.

 ## Roadmap